 The Aftermath of Colic: Are You ‘Over It’?

-There was a fantastic article today in the NY Times this week titled, “My Post-Colic Stress Disorder“.
+There was a fantastic article a while ago in the NY Times titled, “My Post-Colic Stress Disorder“.

-I don’t think the author is alone in feeling that the emotional impact of colic doesn’t end when the colic does.
+I know the author isn’t alone in feeling that the emotional impact of colic doesn’t end when the colic does.
 We long for that magical 3-4 month marker when colic ends, but then are surprised to find that while life is surely easier, we carry baggage long after the crying has stopped.

 As a colic survivor, do you still experience any of the following?

 I experienced most of these in the months and even years following Sammy’s colic.
-In fact, I still struggle at times with relating to parents who tell me how easy-going their babies are.
-I can’t understand, or relate, to their experience of parenting.
+In fact, for years I struggled with relating to parents who tell me how easy-going their babies are.
+I couldn’t understand or relate, to their experience of parenting.

 “…I still talk too much about how colicky our son was and overreact when other parents tell me about their docile little angels.
 When a friend at our baby swim class told me that her daughter rarely cries and has always taken three-hour naps, my jaw dropped.
 “Are you [expletive] kidding me?” blurted out of my mouth.
 When another friend casually plopped their quiet newborn onto a couch cushion and then sat down at their computer sipping tea watching YouTube videos while their baby “chilled,” my head fell into my hands in disbelief.
 Our baby never “chilled.”